qtsolv/express-mock/README.md

 # express-mock

-This is a mock API server implementation (for use in automation testing) to create mock endpoints with static JSON data served directly to files.
+This is a mock API server implementation (for use in automation testing) to create mock endpoints with static JSON data served directly from files.

 ## Usage